Financial guide to moving into a care home

 Local Authority Care Homes have a standard charge that is based on the actual cost of a person living in the home.
 This is the most anyone has to pay for a place there.

 If you have capital of £23,250 or more, or if you have a state pension plus an occupational pension greater than the standard charge for the residential care or nursing care home, you will be required to pay the full standard charge.
 In all other cases you will be required to pay a charge based on your financial assessment.

 Private and voluntary care homes

 Private and Voluntary Care Homes charge according to the services and facilities they provide, where they are situated, size of room, and so on, and the charge for a place varies.
-However, the Council has, in consultation with care home owners in Calderdale, agreed a contract price that Calderdale Social Services will pay
+However, the Council has, in consultation with care home owners in Calderdale, agreed a contract price that the Council will pay:

 If you wish to take up a place at a private or voluntary care home charging more than these contract prices, a third party (friend, relative, charity) could arrange to pay the difference for you.
 This is known as a "Third Party Contribution".

 If you are a person with other needs, such as a younger physically disabled person or a person with learning disabilities, the prices may vary.

 If you have capital of £23,250 or more, you will have to pay the full cost of a place until your capital falls below that level.

 If you have between £14,250 and £23,250 you will be charged £1 per week for every £250 over £14,250.
 Your contributions will reduce as your capital (savings) reduces, unless you are claiming Pension Credit or Income Support.
 Below £14,250 your capital will no longer be assessed for residential or nursing care charges.
 (Different capital limits apply for Pension Credit and Income Support.)